 How to Read the Config File

 For sensitive data, like usernames and passwords, you may want to use environment variables instead of plain text configuration files.
-The os
+The os module in Python allows you to access these environment variables.

 How to Set Environment Variables in Python